-

 In addition to coat care, you will also need to care for your Australian Mountain Doodle’s nails, ears, and teeth.
 Professional grooming may be able to help with some of this at times, but you will still need to take care of things between appointments.

-Cutting your dog’s nails once or twice monthly is usually enough to keep them from growing too long.
+Cutting your dog’s nails once or twice a month is usually enough to keep them from growing too long.
 But, you may need to trim them more often if their nails grow quickly or aren’t wearing down as much naturally between trims.

 Weekly ear checks and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 Plus, if anything is starting to happen, you can catch it early and get to the vet before it becomes a bigger issue.

 It’s also important to practice good dental care for dogs to prevent painful dental diseases later in life.
-Brushing teeth or using an enzyme toothpaste every day is ideal.
+Brushing teeth or using an enzyme toothpaste every day, in addition to cleanings at the vet when needed, is ideal.

 Australian Mountain Doodles tend to be mellow dogs with a moderate energy level.
 There is a small chance they will inherit a higher energy level from the Aussiedoodle side, but they tend to sit in the moderate range more often than not.

-An Australian Mountain Doodle generally lives for 10-15 years.
+An Australian Mountain Doodle generally lives for 10-15 years on average.